Ján Plachetka

-Ján Plachetka (born February 18, 1945) is a chess Grandmaster from Slovakia.
+Ján Plachetka (18 February 1945 – 24 May 2026) was a Slovak chess Grandmaster.

-He was awarded the GM title in 1978.
-He shared the 1st place at Polanica Zdrój 1975, was 1st at Sofia 1979, 1st at Trnava 1979, and shared the 1st place at Strasbourg 1985.
+Plachetka was awarded the GM title in 1978.
+He shared the first place at Polanica Zdrój 1975, was first at Sofia 1979, first at Trnava 1979, and shared the first place at Strasbourg 1985.
 He was also a member of the Czechoslovak Chess Olympiad teams from 1980 to 1986.
-Despite his age, Plachetka still participates in chess tournaments including playing for the Slovak Senior Team.
+As a senior, Plachetka participated in chess tournaments including playing for the Slovak Senior Team.
+Plachetka died on 24 May 2026, at the age of 81.

+Plachetka was the first Slovak player to be awarded the FIDE Grandmaster title (the nationality of Richard Réti, born in Pezinok in present-day Slovakia, is disputed).